+Winter Chemicals.
 Usually in the month of February or March, weather permitting, we recommend lowering the water level, and add a gallon of winter fluid.

 Covering the Pool.
 Custom solid or mesh pool covers are held down with straps which springs are attached to the pool cover.
 The springs are connected to special anchors that are in the pool deck.
 Refer to our custom pool cover page for more information.

 Prior to installing a custom solid pool cover or mesh pool cover, these anchors must thread up to receive the springs.
 A special installation tool is required to install these covers.

 Solid Pool Cover or Mesh Pool Cover.
 Solid "Tarp" type Pool Covers are held down with water tubes which are laid out around the perimeter of the pool.
 These water tubes are usually 8' to 10' long.